IBMDeveloperUK/Minishift101/workshop/Lab2/README.md

 ### 1.1 Creating an app from source

 With `oc new-app` command, you can create an application in OpenShift from some existing source code either locally or with the url to the repository.
-If a source repository is specified, `new-app` will either check to see which build strategy to use (**Docker** or **Source**).
+If a source repository is specified, `new-app` will check to see which build strategy to use (**Docker** or **Source**).

-With the former, a runnable image is created, whereas as the latter will try to identify the language by looking at the files in the project's root directory and then use an appropriate builder.
+With the former, a runnable image is created, whereas as the latter, `new-app` will try to identify the language by looking at the files in the project's root directory and then use an appropriate builder.

 To build from a local Dockerfile:
 ```